-No events this Spring?
+No in-person events the rest of 2020?
 Now what?
 With no future current participation, we’re seeing a lot of restructuring and planning going on in B2B marketing organizations, where marketing teams are thinking about ways to allocate more of their budget to reinvestments in digital marketing.

 But what’s the best way to re-plan our B2B marketing budgets?